sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jq</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Command-line JSON processor
+Short desc    : Command-line JSON processor
 URL          : http://stedolan.github.io/jq/
-Лицензия     : MIT and ASL 2.0 and CC-BY and GPLv3
+License      : MIT and ASL 2.0 and CC-BY and GPLv3
-Описание     : lightweight and flexible command-line JSON processor
+Descript     : lightweight and flexible command-line JSON processor
              :
              :  jq is like sed for JSON data – you can use it to slice
              :  and filter and map and transform structured data with